apexinfosysindia/addons/aircast/DOCS.md

 ## Tweaking Aircast

-Aircast creates a configuration file called `aircast.xml` in your Home Assistant configuration directory.
+Aircast creates a configuration file called `aircast.xml` in the add-on configuration directory.
 This file allows you to tweak each device separately.
 Every time it finds a new device, it will be added to that file.

 > **NOTE**: It is HIGHLY recommended to stop the addon before making changes